skipperq93/cyberkit/Introduction.md

 On macOS, you can, for example, enable the `Language` log channel with these terminal commands:

 ```
-for identifier in com.apple.WebKit.WebContent.Development com.apple.WebKit.WebContent org.webkit.MiniBrowser com.apple.WebKit.WebKitTestRunner org.webkit.DumpRenderTree -g /Users/$USER/Library/Containers/com.apple.Safari/Data/Library/Preferences/com.apple.Safari.plist; do
+for identifier in com.apple.CyberKit.WebContent.Development com.apple.CyberKit.WebContent org.webkit.MiniBrowser com.apple.CyberKit.CyberKitTestRunner org.webkit.DumpRenderTree -g /Users/$USER/Library/Containers/com.apple.Safari/Data/Library/Preferences/com.apple.Safari.plist; do
-    for key in WTFLogging WebCoreLogging WebKitLogging WebKit2Logging; do
+    for key in WTFLogging CyberCoreLogging CyberKitLogging CyberKit2Logging; do
         defaults write ${identifier} "${key}" "Language"
     done
 done
 ```

-You may also need to specify these strings to `com.apple.WebKit.WebContent.Development`, the global domain, or the Safari container, depending on what you're running.
+You may also need to specify these strings to `com.apple.CyberKit.WebContent.Development`, the global domain, or the Safari container, depending on what you're running.

 You may also pass this key and value as an argument:

 ```
-Tools/Scripts/run-minibrowser --debug -WebCoreLogging Scrolling
+Tools/Scripts/run-minibrowser --debug -CyberCoreLogging Scrolling
 ```

 ### Windows

-Set the `WebCoreLogging` environment variable.
+Set the `CyberCoreLogging` environment variable.

 ## Adding a new log channel